-We will be posting information on User access and security in oracle database.This post will give good information on Create User , System Privileges and Oracle Object Privileges,How to show all privileges from a user in oracle
+We will be posting information on User access and security in oracle database.This post will give good information on Oracle Create User , System Privileges and Oracle Object Privileges,How to show all privileges from a user in oracle

 CREATE USER statement

 It is employed to create a user (schema).

 The default authentication for a new user is the database.
 The user is assigned password, and the password is kept encrypted in the database.
 There are two other type of authentication possible, first one is the external authentication using the operating system level.
 External authentication checks the password in operating system level.

 The other one is the Global authentication which checks the user password in Oracle security service or other third party directory service.